Associate in Science (A.S.)

 For information on these scholarships, contact the FLCC Foundation.

 The lead professor and advisor for all students in the Engineering Science degree program is Selim Araci.
 Dr. Araci earned a Ph.D. in mechanical engineering from SUNY Buffalo.
 He has carried out research at NASA Glenn Research Center as a NASA Faculty Fellow.
 In this capacity, he worked with the Instrumentation and Control Division on jet engine research, where he developed a heat transfer model for a cooled first-stage turbine stator.
-Dr. Araci is a member of the American Society of Mechanical Engineers.
+Dr. Araci is a recipient of the SUNY Chancellor's Award for Excellence in Teaching.